branko3000/cmlrpg/readme.md

 - enemyDeathcry - a random deathcry from the list of deathcrys the enemy has.
 - enemyHealth - the current amount of health of the enemy.
 0 when there is no combat happening at the moment.
 - enemyMaxHealth - the maximum amount of health the enemy can have.
-- enemyXP - the amount of XP this enemy is worth.
+- xpGain - the amount of XP the current enemy is worth/the current goal yields.
 - enemyWeapon, enemyWeaponSound, enemyArmor, enemyArmorSound - equivalent to the values for player, just specific to the enemy instead of the player.

 ### Enemys.js

 This file contains an array of objects with each representing a enemy within the game.
+These objects are called by tiles in the `Tiles.js` file.
 The file should look like this:

 ```
 const Enemys = [